jangorecki/data.cube/README.md

 # rollup by multi attrs from single dimension will produce (by default) a surrogate key to enforce normalization
 r = rollup(cb, c("time_year","time_month"), FUN = sum)
 format(r)
-# so we may want to use `normalize` and get data.table directly
+# aggregates does not gets surrogate keys so we may want to use `normalize=FALSE` and get data.table directly
 r = rollup(cb, c("time_year","time_month"), FUN = sum, normalize=FALSE)
 print(r)